myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 MIPI DSI Display and CSI Camera Connectors
 ------------------------------------------

-LimePSB-RPCM has two 15-pin FPC connectors for MIPI DSI display and MIPI CSI camera.
+LimePSB RPCM has two 15-pin FPC connectors for MIPI DSI display and MIPI CSI camera.
 MIPI DSI interface is used for connecting serial display.
 Detailed display 1 connector J15 pinout is as shown in Table 16.

 .. table:: Table 16 MIPI DSI Display 1 connector (J17) pinout